carlosdhoyos/fluid_mechanics/_build/html/_sources/fluid_properties.md

 Specific weight is often used in calculations involving:
 - **Buoyancy**: The weight of the displaced fluid determines the buoyant force on an object.
-- **Hydrostatics**: The pressure exerted by a fluid at rest depends on the specific weight, as seen in the hydrostatic pressure formula $P = \gamma h$, where $h$ is the height of the fluid column.
+- **Hydrostatics**: The pressure exerted by a fluid at rest depends on the specific weight, as seen in the hydrostatic pressure formulation $P = \gamma h$, where $h$ is the height of the fluid column.
 - **Hydraulic Systems**: Engineers use specific weight to design systems where fluid flow and pressures are key factors, such as in dams or water distribution systems.

 ### Table of Specific Weights for Common Fluids